ChristianHenrikReich/gohaveazurestorage/README.md

 ```

 # Get Started
-More detailed information about usage is being written in the [Wiki](https://github.com/ChristianHenrikReich/gohaveazurestorage/wiki/1.-Home), and tablestorageproxy_test.go is also a good source for information.
+More detailed information about usage is being written in the [Wiki](https://github.com/ChristianHenrikReich/gohaveazurestorage/wiki/1.-Home).
+[Tablestorageproxy_test.go](https://github.com/ChristianHenrikReich/gohaveazurestorage/blob/master/tablestorage_test.go) is also a good source for information.

 ```Go